dugaldmorrow/forge-ai-sprint-builder/README.md

 ## Limitations and improvements

+* The app doesn't actually create or modify sprints since it doesn't contribute to the goal of the app which is is to explain how to manage long running AI tasks.
 * For simplicity, the app mainly implements "happy paths".
 A commercial quality app should ensure error conditions are properly handled.
 * One particular known error condition involves the AI API returning a response that is not JSON formatted.
 This seems to occur from time to time and could be reduced by improving the prompt.
 * The code is a mix of Typescript and Javascript.
 Converting some of the Javascript to Typescript would improve maintainability.